Alan T. Waterman Award

 Congress established the Alan T. Waterman Award in August 1975 to mark the 25th Anniversary of the National Science Foundation and to honor its first Director.
 The annual award recognizes an outstanding young researcher in any field of science or engineering supported by the National Science Foundation.
 In addition to a medal, the awardee receives a grant of $1,000,000 over a five year period for scientific research or advanced study in the mathematical, physical, biological, engineering, social, or other sciences at the institution of the recipient's choice.

-- Candidates must be U.S. citizens or permanent residents and must be 35 years of age or younger or not more than 7 years beyond receipt of the Ph.D. degree by December 31 of the year in which they are nominated.
-For example, candidates eligible for the 2011 award must be born on or after 1975, or received their Ph.D. on or after 2003.
+- They must be 40 years of age or younger, OR not more than 10 years beyond receipt of the Ph.D. degree, by December 31st of the year in which they are nominated.

-- Candidates should have demonstrated exceptional individual achievements in scientific or engineering research of sufficient quality to place them at the forefront of their peers.
-Criteria include originality, innovation, and significant impact on the field.
+- A candidate should have demonstrated exceptional individual achievement in scientific or engineering research of sufficient quality, originality, innovation, and significant impact on the field so as to situate themselves as a leader among peers.

-- Nomination packages consist of a nomination and four letters of reference submitted via FastLane https://www.fastlane.nsf.gov/honawards/
+- Nomination packages consist of a nomination and four letters of reference submitted via FastLane.
+NOTE: Reference letters should not exceed two pages.

 - The names of four references are required for each nomination.
 The references cannot come from the nominee’s home institution.
 References must be requested by the nominator and submitted by the established FastLane deadline.